Stryker Hip Implant Settlement

 In another bellwether trial that came to a close in December 2016, a Texas jury awarded $1 billion to six plaintiffs who needed revision surgeries because of painful side effects caused by their Pinnacle hip implants.
 According to Reuters, these side effects included tissue death and bone erosion.
 (A judge later cut this award in half.)

-There are still about 8,400 more Pinnacle cases currently on trial in North Texas courts as an MDL (multi-district litigation).
+There are still thousands more Pinnacle cases currently on trial in North Texas courts as an MDL (multi-district litigation).
 This is a bellwether trial for Pinnacle, which means its outcome will influence other Pinnacle lawsuits and perhaps persuade J&J to settle future cases.

 ClassAction.com Can Help